 In connection with the closing of the APP Merger, the Company issued stock appreciation rights based on 50,000 and 140,000 shares of the Company's common stock to an employee and an outside director, respectively, that vest on October 31, 2018.
 The stock appreciations rights have a ten-year term.
 Exercise price per share was \$0.95, which was the closing price of a share of the Company's common stock as quoted on NASDAQ on the trading day immediately preceding the date of the completion of the APP Merger.
 The stock appreciation rights will be settled in the Company's common stock if, prior to the exercise date, the Company receives shareholder approval under NASDAQ Rule 5635(c) to increase the number of authorized shares under the 2008 Stock Incentive Plan sufficient to issue such shares or adopt a new plan under which such shares would be issued.
-If approval is not received by the exercise date, such awards will be settled in cash based on the fair market value of the Company's common stock on the exercise date.
-The stock appreciation rights will be measured using the option-pricing model (Black-Scholes) to estimate the fair value.
-The fair value will be updated monthly based on current information over the vesting period of two years.
-Stock compensation expense related to the stock appreciation rights wasapproximately \$9,697 and \$16,687 for the three and six months ended March 31, 2017, respectively, and is recorded as a component of accrued expenses and other current liabilities.
-The fair value of the stock appreciation rights is approximately \$80,249 as of March 31, 2017.
+With the approval of the 2017 Equity Incentive Plan.
+The stock appreciation rights will be settled in common stock issued under the 2017 Equity Incentive Plan.
+The stock appreciation rights will be updated monthly based on current information over the vesting period of two years.
+Stock compensation expense related to the stock appreciation rights was approximately \$9,542 and \$26,229 for the three and nine months ended June 30, 2017, respectively, and is recorded as a component of accrued expenses and other current liabilities.
+The fair value of the stock appreciation rights is approximately \$78,900 as of June 30, 2017.